Adventure is calling. The days are getting longer, Mercury is no longer in retrograde, and life is waiting for you to hold on tight for a wild ride.

 A life shaped by shy bladder syndrome illustrates a unique take on social anxiety.
 MauiMark: We’re all on here for a reason, right?
 LocalSofia: I never thought of it that way, but yeah.
 Ugh, are we swapping secrets?
 MauiMark: Why not?
 Let’s be honest with each other.
 For once, let’s air out our dirty laundry beforehand.
 LocalSofia: OK, then.
 I had two kids before age 25.
 Two different fathers.
 Then another guy gave me herpes, the cold sores kind, not genital.
 Most guys can’t deal with that.
 MauiMark: That’s no big deal.
 LocalSofia: What?!
 I’m not dateable.
 Most guys run away so fast, especially after the herpes part.
 MauiMark: I’m pee shy.
 LocalSofia: ??
 MauiMark: It’s something that started when I was young and got worse as I got older.
 It’s hard for me to relax enough to pee anywhere, except at home.
 LocalSofia: …read more

-Honoring the memory of Lena Horne, born 100 years ago June 30.
+Honoring the memory of Lena Horne, born June 30, 1917.
 Cab Calloway and Duke Ellington treated her like a little sister.
 She went on dog dates with Billie Holiday.
 In 1919, at two years old, she was named the youngest member of the NAACP.
 She was the first Black woman to front a big swing band full of white men.
 She sang “It Ain’t Easy Being Green” with Kermit the Frog.
 Lena Horne was a force so subtle and sophisticated, people never saw her coming.
 “Big Like an Ocean, Important Like a River” Lena Horne during the March on Washington for Jobs and Freedom political rally in DC, August 28, 1963.
 Getty Images Lena Horne descended from freedom fighters, artists and government officials.
 Many in her family were the first of their kind, making changes in a closed-minded and prejudiced America.
-Her uncle Frank Horne was a Harlem …read more
+Her uncle Frank Horne was a Harlem Renaissance poet …read more

 June is Pride Month and the perfect time to learn about these historic events.
 This Pride Month, learn the true stories of Stonewall, the White Night Riots after Harvey Milk was murdered, and more.
 1. Compton Cafeteria Riots Via Screaming Queens, Frameline In 1966, in the Tenderloin District of San Francisco, the gay and lesbian community was not welcoming of the transgender community.
 Additionally, strict laws prevented the wearing of any articles of clothing for what was considered the “opposite gender” one had been assigned at birth.
 Since transgender people could not freely go to the bars designated for gay people, they often congregated at Compton Cafeteria.
 The staff of the cafeteria began calling the police, who were notoriously violent toward transgender people.
 The trans community picketed the cafeteria, and when the police were called again, the situation escalated into a riot.
 Though Stonewall gets all the love as the event that inspired the LGBTQ+ …read more